arpatterson31/reading-notes/Code401notes/class12-socketio.md

 ### Which 3 things had you heard about previously and now have better clarity on?

+- All of the things that were previewed were new terms to me.
+So I haven't used them previously either.
+The info on web sockets seem pretty easy to grasp so I'm hoping that stays true as we go through lecture.

 ### Which 3 things are you hoping to learn more about in the upcoming lecture/demo?

+- Websockets, TCP, and the OSI Model

 ### What are you most excited about trying to implement or see how it works?

+- Socket.io because I'm interested in seeing how it will change lab 11.
+I always like learning new libraries.